-- (ii) The level of competence of the function; and - (iii) Whether the function applies a systematic and disciplined approach, including quality control; - (b) The nature and extent of the work used and the basis for that decision: and - (c) The audit procedures performed by the external auditor to evaluate the adequacy of the work used. - 37.
-If the external auditor uses internal auditors to provide direct assistance on the audit, the external auditor shall include in the audit documentation: - (a) The evaluation of the existence and significance of threats to the objectivity of the internal auditors, and the level of competence of the internal auditors used to provide direct assistance; - (b) The basis for the decision regarding the nature and extent of the work performed by the internal auditors: - (c) Who reviewed the work performed and the date and extent of that review in accordance with ISA (UK and Ireland) 230;11 - (d) The written agreements obtained from an authorized representative of the entity and the internal auditors under paragraph 33 of this ISA (UK and Ireland); and - (e) The working papers prepared by the internal auditors who provided direct assistance on the audit engagement.
+- 36. If the external auditor uses the work of the internal audit function, the external auditor shall include in the audit documentation: - (a) The evaluation of: - (i) Whether the function's organizational status and relevant policies and procedures adequately support the objectivity of the internal auditors; - (ii) The level of competence of the function; and - (iii) Whether the function applies a systematic and disciplined approach, including quality control; - (b) The nature and extent of the work used and the basis for that decision; and - (c) The audit procedures performed by the external auditor to evaluate the adequacy of the work used. - 37.
+If the external auditor uses internal auditors to provide direct assistance on the audit, the external auditor shall include in the audit documentation: - (a) The evaluation of the existence and significance of threats to the objectivity of the internal auditors, and the level of competence of the internal auditors used to provide direct assistance: - (b) The basis for the decision regarding the nature and extent of the work performed by the internal auditors; - (c) Who reviewed the work performed and the date and extent of that review in accordance with ISA (UK) 230 (Revised June 2016);11 - (d) The written agreements obtained from an authorized representative of the entity and the internal auditors under paragraph 33 of this ISA (UK); and - (e) The working papers prepared by the internal auditors who provided direct assistance on the audit engagement.